Blog

 • Facility Costs – calculate the cost per square foot of office space, including rent, utilities, and other related expenses.
 Comparing this cost to the occupancy rate can help identify potential areas for cost savings.

-How to Utilize Office Space Using a Desk Booking Solution?
+How to Optimise Office Space Utilisation Using a Desk Booking Solution?

-desk booking solution is software that enables employees to reserve a workspace online in advance, tracking the space utilization and giving insights for better office space utilization.
-Here are some ways to utilize office space using desk booking:
+desk booking solution is software that enables employees to reserve a workspace online in advance, tracking the space utilisation and giving insights.
+Here are some ways to utilise office space using desk booking:

 1| Implement a hot-desking policy